paulhamsh/HCI-PicoW/README.md

 # HCI-PicoW
 Access HCI layer of bluetooth on the Pico Pi W

-Micropython C module to access the VHCI layer in the ESP 32.
+Micropython C module to access the VHCI layer in the Pico Pi W.
-Creates a module HCI_ESP32
+Creates a module HCI_PicoW

 ```
->>> from HCI_ESP32 import *
+>>> from HCI_PicoW import *
 >>> bt = HCI()
 >>> bt.readable()
 False